TypeStrong/fork-ts-checker-webpack-plugin/README.md

 * **useTypescriptIncrementalApi** `boolean`:
 If true, the plugin will use incremental compilation API introduced in typescript 2.7.
 In this mode you can only have 1 worker, but if the changes in your code are small (like you normally have when you work in 'watch' mode), the compilation may be much faster, even compared to multi-threaded compilation.
+Defaults to `true` when working with typescript 3+ and `false` when below 3.
+The default can be overridden by directly specifying a value.

 * **measureCompilationTime** `boolean`:
 If true, the plugin will measure the time spent inside the compilation code.
 This may be useful to compare modes,